Eoin Cameron: Radio personality

 Cameron started his first job in radio at age 18, at the Albany radio station 6VA in 1969.
 Following that he worked at many Perth radio stations including 1080 6IX, 94.5 and 6PR, as well as Melbourne station 3DB.
 His last 14 years, until his retirement, were as breakfast presenter for 720 ABC Perth, where he consistently topped the ratings for that time slot.
 He was described by colleague Geoff Hutchison as having a "delicious need to delight and offend in equal measure", and known for regularly ignoring political correctness.

 He made minor television appearances in The Grant and Cameron show and The Entertainers, both on Channel 9.

 Parliamentarian

 In 1993, Cameron stood for the seat of Stirling in the federal election, winning the seat for the Liberal Party but immediately went into opposition with leader John Hewson losing the election.
 He held the seat in the 1996 election that brought John Howard to power, before losing to Labor's Jann McFarlane in the 1998 election.

-Cameron supported Hewson who he referred to as Huey and reckoned Hewson would win the leadership spill he initiated that he ultimately lost to Alexander Downer in 1994.
+Cameron supported Hewson in the leadership spill that Hewson ultimately lost to Alexander Downer in 1994.